wolfenste/tictactoe/docs/rules.md

 * The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 * When all 9 squares are full, the game is over.
 * If no player has 3 marks in a row, the game ends in a tie.
+* After the game is over, either player can reset the map and request another round.
+* In the meantime, the score is displayed somewhere on the page.